 Most people think about goals casually, turning them over in the mind.
 That's not enough.
 Do this analysis in writing.
-Do it before your write your resume, or do it while you are working with a professional resume writer.
+Do it before you write your resume, or do it while you are working with a professional resume writer.

 You may use a resume writing service to develop your resume, but get your thoughts down just the same.
 Why?
 The reason is simple: Writing leads to insight.

 If you hire a professional resume writer you would probably come away with a document that can help you open doors.
-On the other hand, if you write it yourself, you could benefit from asking yourself some tough questions that may help you gain a better understanding of yourself and the role that a job plays in your life.
+On the other hand, if you write it yourself, you could benefit from asking some tough questions that may help you gain a better understanding of yourself and the role that a job plays in your life.

 This is an article about asking yourself important questions, as you write a resume and search for a job.
 These processes are difficult but they are valuable opportunities for self-reflection.

 The ideal job for one person is agony for the next.
 If you don't enjoy your work, you're wasting your life.
 Though many people may not savor their jobs, you don't have to join them.
 In fact:

 1. They may not be trying hard enough.
 They may have wound up in a position they merely tolerate because they never made a real effort to do better.
 The check pays the bills, job momentum consumes their time and energy, and even though they know they can do better, they never do.
 The years go by and life slips past.

 2. They may be unable to do exactly what they like.
 Not everyone can be a professional marine biologist, for instance.
 But that doesn't mean you have to flip burgers.
 You can always find work that comes closer to your ideal.
 And you can explore professions.
 The variety of positions seems infinite and you can learn about them, or go entrepreneurial and create your own.